 - 43 helybéli ajánlja

 “The Palace Theater is an historic building that stages plays, musical performances, movies, and live entertainment.
-I don't know why the photo shows food since they don't serve any. ”
+There is no air conditioning and modernization has yet to occur.
+It still has the original wooden seats. ”

 “Take the 4 mile scenic route, just 10 minutes north of Hilo and you'll end up at Onomea Bay.
 Gorgeous 4 mile drive, go slow and look for the waterfalls, pull over and take photo's.
 You'll pass a large opening (look for cars parked on the side of the road).
 Get out and walk down the path to see breathtaking views of this lovely bay.”

 “Great outdoor market with tons of local produce and goods.
 Definitely worth checking out when in the Hilo side. ”

 - 115 helybéli ajánlja